-From the bench, the Panorama Trail begins a steep descent, at first following a dirt driveway.
+From the bench, the Panorama Trail begins a steep descent, at first running alongside a dirt driveway.
 A short spur leads to perhaps the best viewpoint of the entire hike, with coastal views to the north and south, although the views to the south are somewhat spoiled by a housing development.

 The trail descends steeply through dense chaparral that sometimes forms high walls on both sides of the trail.
 Wildflowers cover the chaparral in spring and early summer.
 This part of the trail can get somewhat overgrown, and little sprigs of poison oak lurk among the chaparral.
 At one point, an unofficial side trail leads into what appears to be a thicket of shrubs but turns out to be a dense grove of really tiny redwood trees.

 The trail bottoms out in a gully, then climbs slightly to an intersection with the Spring Trail.
 This trail descends through the same gully to a small clean beach sheltered by bluffs, although to get to the beach you'll have to scramble over a huge pile of driftwood.
 This beach is the nicest in the park and is a popular destination, even though it's a long walk.

 After passing the side trail to the beach, the main trail becomes much wider and is no longer overgrown.
-Now named the Bluffs Trail, undulates along the coastline before flattening out.
+Now named the Bluffs Trail, it undulates along the coastline before flattening out.
 This is the easiest part of the hike but it’s a little dull; it’s pretty far from the bluff so it doesn't offer any really great ocean views.
 Continue straight at the next two intersections to reach a third intersection (with no signs) at which the main track curves off to the right and a lesser-used trail continues straight ahead.
 Go straight to stay on the Bluffs Trail.

 Turn left again onto the wide Creamery Meadow Trail to reach the beach.
 There are a lot more stones and driftwood at this beach, and the site is more open and windy than the little cove on the Spring Trail.
 Even so, on a nice day it's a pretty scenic beach.

 © 2006, 2013, 2018 David Baselt